Big Brother 2 (American season): Summary

 Following Bunky's eviction, the HouseGuests competed in the "Strange Bedfellows" endurance Head of Household competition.
-The HouseGuests found a replica of the Head of Household room in the backyard, and had to sit on the water bed in the backyard while holding onto their key that was placed in the nomination box.
+The HouseGuests found a replica of the Head of Household room in the backyard and had to sit on the water bed in the backyard while holding onto their key that was placed in the nomination box.
 The last HouseGuests remaining on the bed, without letting go of their key, would be the winner.
 The competition quickly proved to be dramatic when a banner overhead sent by Nicole's husband accused her of betraying him; this was a result of a rumor spread online that something had happened between Nicole and Will in the hot tub.
-The competition came down to Monica and Will, with Will dropping out of the competition in exchange for a prize; this made Monica the new Head of Household.
+The competition came down to Monica and Will, with Will dropping out in exchange for a prize; this made Monica the new Head of Household.
 Will's prize was revealed to be a large peanut butter jar used in an earlier competition.
 Hardy and Nicole were both upset with Will for throwing the competition, as Will and Monica had made a deal that Will would not be nominated.
 On Day 62, the group played in the "Shop 'til You Drop" food competition, which required the HouseGuests to grab food items and carry them through an obstacle course; the group kept whatever food they got across.
-On Day 63, Monica chose to nominate Hardy and Nicole for eviction.
+On Day 63, Monica nominated Hardy and Nicole for eviction.
 On Day 64, the backyard was transformed into a "winter wonderland" as part of the America's Choice poll.
 On Day 65, Gervase Peterson and Susan Hawk, of Survivor: Borneo (2000), and Alicia Calaway and Jeff Varner of, Survivor: The Australian Outback (2001), entered the house to spend the night.
 The group played in the "Fire and Ice" luxury competition, which saw the Survivor cast compete against the HouseGuests.
 The groups were bound together at the wrists and had to find the letters to spell out the name of their respective show; they would build the letters into a tower, untie themselves, jump one at a time into the pool to retrieve their keys, and hang their keys on torches at the end of the pool.
 The first team to complete the challenge would win a $15,000 prize; the Survivor group won the competition.
 That same night, the HouseGuests paired up with a Survivor member to compete in the "Crack the Code" luxury competition.
 The competition saw the pairs receiving a coded message, describing a location in the house, and the first pair to decode the location and find a computer mouse would win the right to view a fan-site made in their honor.
 On Day 68, Will chose to evict Hardy from the house.